juokaz/azureplus/README.md

 This is called Azure+ as a codename, because it extends what Azure currently supports.

-I have worked with Windows and PHP for longer than I probably should had to and I have great ideas how Azure can be leveraged for PHP projects.
+I have worked with Windows and PHP for longer than I probably should have had to and I have great ideas how Azure can be leveraged for PHP projects.
 This is some of those :)

 Currently this is in development stage and not all the features are present yet, but they should be there quite soon.
 I'm yet to decide whether I want to invest in this or leave it as a freetime project, this need to happen with a connection to Microsoft anyway.